arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is Arizona a Common Law State for Marriage?

 Arizona does not acknowledge common-law marriages and will not issue licenses for such marriages.
-But if the relationship is recognized in another state, Arizona will recognize the common-law marriage between both parties.
-Arizona also recognizes domestic partnerships but only for limited purposes, such as when a patient is incapacitated and unable to communicate important healthcare decisions.
+Notwithstanding, if the relationship is recognized in another state, Arizona may recognize the common-law marriage between both parties.
+Arizona also recognizes domestic partnerships, but only for limited purposes, such as when a patient is incapacitated and unable to communicate important healthcare decisions.

 Couples wishing to become domestic partners must register with their county clerk in person.
 They must meet the following requirements: